What is Computer Virus?

 The different types of computer viruses are:

-Resident virus sets up shop in your RAM and meddles with your system operations.
+A resident virus installs itself in your RAM and interferes with system operations.
 It is so cunning that it can attach itself to anti-virus software files.

-This virus infects the entire system.
-This virus is spread by performing unauthorized actions on your operating system, folders, and programs.
+This virus infects the entire system and is spread by performing unauthorized actions on your operating system, folders, and programs.

 This virus targets a specific file type, most commonly executable files (.exe), by replicating and infecting files.
 Due to its targeted nature, this virus type is one of the easier ones to detect and remove.